 I was laid off yesterday.
 It was explained to me that the move was part of a "corporate restructuring".
-The company where I'd worked for the last sixteen years now has a bright new CEO (whom I like a lot, based on very little data) and is planning to move ahead in major new directions.
-They were moving some pieces around on the board, cleaning out a little bit of dead wood, retargeting their resources.
-Evidently they felt I was looking a little undernourished — and probably overpaid.
+The company where I'd worked for the last sixteen years now has a bright new CEO whom I like a lot, based on very little data.
+He's planning to move ahead in major new directions, moving pieces around on the board, cleaning out a little bit of dead wood, retargeting their resources.
+Evidently they felt I was looking a little well seasoned — and probably overpaid.
 I could argue they were absolutely wrong and insane to let someone of my calibre go, but that would be a supremely self-serving thing to do, wouldn't it?

-I have to say that after walking a couple of miles from the office in the hot Seattle afternoon I found it pretty easy to get over being hurt and supremely pissed off.
+I have to say that after walking a couple of miles from the office in the hot Seattle afternoon I found it pretty easy to get over being hurt and deeply pissed off.
 In fact, I saw, this might be one of the best things to happen to me in a long time, career-wise.
 To be honest (and I always try to be), I had been getting a little sedentary in my old job.
-Not in the ways that would lead to me actually being redundant or suitable to be laid off, mind you.
-But in my own mind.
-I was finding myself dreading each day whacking away at the same old problems, no matter how comfortable and familiar they'd become.
+Not in the ways that would lead to me actually being redundant or a suitable candidate for a layoff, mind you.
+But I had been resting on laurels in my own mind.
+I found myself dreading each day whacking away at the same old problems, no matter how comfortable and familiar they'd become.

 Today I set my course upon a new, hopefully happy trail.
 I'm hoping I'll find a way to pay my bills long before I have to start having to dip into my retirement savings to do so.
 We'll have to see how that turns out.